Harvyh/OSGRenderer/README.md

 OpenSceneGraph Offscreen Renderer
 =========================

-[TOC]

-Efficient Object Rendering Engine for Offscreen rendering using [OpenSceneGraph 3](https://github.com/openscenegraph/osg).
+*Efficient object rendering engine for offscreen rendering using* [OpenSceneGraph 3](https://github.com/openscenegraph/osg)

-It contains `python` and `matlab` bindings.
-The rendering is easy to use and cache CAD models so that it does not load CAD model every time it renders
+The renderer contains `python` and `matlab` bindings.
+The renderer is easy to use and caches CAD models so that it does not load the CAD model every time it renders.

-The C++ object is cached using [Mexplus](https://github.com/kyamagu/mexplus) and the matlab wrapper holds the C++ object instance

-until a user destroy.
-The Renderer object remains on memory and it contains all the loaded CAD models and returns data to MATLAB or python directly.
+The C++ object is cached using [Mexplus](https://github.com/kyamagu/mexplus), and the matlab wrapper holds the C++ class instance until a user destroys the instance.
+The Renderer object remains on the memory, and it contains all the loaded CAD models and returns data to MATLAB or python directly.
 Thus it is optimal for on-the-fly rendering or visualization.

-There are two modes for installation.
-One that does not require OSG installation which is recommended and the one that works without OSG installation using prebuilt OSG libraries provided in this repo.
+There are two modes for installation: one that require OSG installation, which is recommended, and one that works without OSG installation using prebuilt OSG libraries provided in this repo.

-But I strongly recommend installing OSG from source file (see the first instruction)

 Example
 =======